taygumus/mqtt-sn/README.md

 ## Contributing
 There are certainly opportunities for refinement and enhancement, particularly in terms of addressing a few minor omitted functionalities, some method refactorization and overall performance improvement.
 The project meets the academic goals for the final thesis.
 Contributions are warmly welcomed and your input would be highly appreciated.

+## Credits and Licenses
+- **JSON for Modern C++ by Niels Lohmann**: Used under the MIT License.
+The license details can be viewed in the [nlohmann JSON MIT License](https://github.com/nlohmann/json/blob/develop/LICENSE.MIT).